National Large Solar Telescope

 Picturing the Sun’s Magnetic Field (illustration).

-The National Large Solar Telescope (NLST) is a Gregorian multi-purpose open telescope, in Merak village (altitude ~ 4,200 m) on the southern shore of Pangong Lake in Ladakh in India, which aims to study the sun's microscopic structure.
+The National Large Solar Telescope (NLST) is a Gregorian multi-purpose open telescope, in Merak village (altitude ~ 4,200 m) on the southern shore of Pangong Lake in Ladakh in India, which aims to study the Sun's microscopic structure.
 The Indian Institute of Astrophysics is the nodal agency for this project which collaborates with various other scientific bodies, such as the Indian Space Research Organisation (ISRO), Aryabhatta Research Institute of Observational-Sciences, Tata Institute of Fundamental Research (TIFR) and Inter-University Centre for Astronomy and Astrophysics (IUCAA).
 NLST serve as a crucial ground-based counterpart to India's space-based solar mission, Aditya-L1, allowing for multi-wavelength, multi-perspective observations of the Sun.

 History

 In 2010, the initial proposal for the Merak NLST was made, but Ministry of Defence granted the security clearance only around 2016, and the telescope was installed at Merak in 2018 to study the solar chromosphere.
+The 2026 Indian budget also proposed multiple upgrades to NLST at a cost of about ₹1000 crore to be realised by 2030 for it to serve as a complement to the Aditya-L1 spacecraft.